ux-at-icfnext/smokefree/src/library/styles/type.md

 ## Custominizing Type in the USWDS
 Use the `$theme-settings` to change the font you would like to use for the library.
-### Native fonts
-USWDS comes with: Georgia, Helvetica, Merriweather, Open Sans, Public Sans, Roboto Mono, Source Sans Pro, System fonts, Tahoma, Verdana.
-To make use of these fonts simply add that font to the theme settings.

-_example_
-`$theme-font-role-heading: "merriweather";`

 ### Using Google Fonts
-_make sure to import the google font in your base css file_ Using the `$theme-settings` add your font tokens to the core.
+_make sure to import the google font in your base css file or embed them as links in the html head_ Using the `$theme-settings` add your font tokens to the core.

 ```
   // font styles
     $theme-typeface-tokens: (
-        "lora": (
+        "roboto": (
-            'display-name': "Lora",
+            'display-name': "roboto",
             'cap-height': 364px,
             'stack': "Lora, serif",
         ),